bio-ontology-research-group/UNMIREOT/results.md

 All ontologies, including EFO, were the most recent versions available from AberOWL at 14:00 UTC 2016-04-22.

-Considering ELK results alone, the total number of unsatisfiable classes caused by individual combinations is 2365.
+Considering ELK results alone, the total number of unsatisfiable classes caused by individual imports into EFO is 2365.
 When all imports are considered, the ontology is inconsistent.
-After removing ERO as an import, the ontology becomes consistent with a total number of 52540 unsatisfiable classes.
+After removing ERO as an import, the ontology becomes consistent, with a total number of 52540 unsatisfiable classes.

 The only case in which a more expressive reasoner revealed additional unsatisfiable classes was OBI using HermiT, for which there were 3 more unsatisfiable classes.